Shades of Purple: Singles

 "Don't Say You Love Me" was released in October 1999 as the lead song from the Pokémon: The First Movie soundtrack.
-There was a minor lyric change between the versions, as the original version contained the lyrics "then you start kissing me", which was deemed inappropriate for Pokémon's young viewers and was changed to "then you said you love me".
+There was a minor lyric change between the versions, as the original version contained the lyrics "then you start kissing me", which was deemed inappropriate for Pokémons young viewers and was changed to "then you said you love me".
 The original version was retained on Shades of Purple.
 Promoted by a "nonstop marketing effort", advanced airing on Radio Disney and the affiliation with Pokémon, the single was successful.
 It charted at No. 2 in Norway, No. 4 in both Australia and New Zealand, No. 16 in the UK and No. 21 on the Billboard Hot 100.
 It was certified gold in both Australia and the US, and was nominated for the year's best song at the 2000 Spellemannprisen awards.

 The second single from the album was '"Mirror Mirror", which reached No. 30 in Australia, No. 13 in Canada and No. 62 on the Billboard Hot 100.
 It was certified gold in the US.
 The album's final single was "Everything You Do", which reached No. 21 on the US Hot Dance Singles Sales.
 Additionally a music video, directed by Tryan George, was filmed in Norway for the song "The Day You Went Away", which was released as a promotion single in Mexico.
 All of the singles on the album appeared on M2M's 2003 best-of album The Day You Went Away: The Best of M2M.

-Reception
+Critical reception

-The album received critical acclaim.
+The album received positive reviews.
 The Village Voices Robert Christgau stated that "even when the writing is ordinary, the quality teenpop, some assembly-line and some personalized, is transfigured by the duo's singing."
 Entertainment Weekly critic Arion Berger wrote that M2M's "precise Euro-dance pop is fun, fun, fun, and behind the lip gloss is enough insecurity to charm."
 Heather Phares from AllMusic said "Overall, Shades of Purple is a strong debut from a young group that still sounds fresh and innocent ... something of a rarity in teen pop."
 Michael Paoletta from Billboard gave a favourable review, saying "The 13 tracks on display here showcase a seasoned singing style that is, quite frankly, the antithesis of teen sensations like Britney Spears", concluding "Beautifully sun-kissed, Shades of Purple is poised to be the soundtrack of spring/summer 2000."

+According to Sandra Sperounes of the Edmonton Journal, although Marion Raven and Marit Larsen "write their own pop songs, play their own instruments", the duo "sound like Mickey Mouse on helium", making Shades of Purple "a chore to listen to … for any extended length of time", despite containing "a few gems, particularly 'Everything You Do'".

 The album was nominated for the best pop album at the 2000 Spellemannprisen awards.